Prostitution in France: Loi Sarkozy (Loi pour la sécurité intérieure) 2003

 Active solicitation was also outlawed in the late 1940s.
 Passive solicitation (being present with revealing clothes at locations known for prostitution) was outlawed in 2003 as part of a package of law-and-order measures by then-interior minister, Nicolas Sarkozy, in his "Domestic Security Bill" (loi pour la sécurité intérieure 2003, or LSI also known as Loi Sarkozy II), and had the effect of reducing the visibility of prostitution on the streets.

 Prostitutes' organizations decried the measure, which came into force in March 2003, calling it punitive and fated to increase the power of pimps.
 Many prostitutes started to work out of vans, a strategy authorities attempted to combat by using parking regulation enforcement.
 The law has been abrogated in 2016 (see below).

 Law 444 (2016)

 Law number 2016-444 "visant à renforcer la lutte contre le système prostitutionnel et à accompagner les personnes prostituées" (Eng.: "to strengthen the fight against the prostitution system and to support prostituted persons") was enacted on 6 April 2016, with effect from 13 April 2016.

 The most publicised provision of this law is that the buying of sexual acts was made illegal and punishable with a fine of up to €3,750 if the prostitute is an adult.
-Buying a sexual act to an underage prostitute ups it to 3 years of jail and fine of €45,000.
+Buying a sexual act from an underage prostitute increases the penalty to three years of jail and fine of €45,000.
 However, the bulk of this law is concerned with supporting prostitutes exiting the industry and supporting victims of sex trafficking.
 The law also abrogated the previous law about passive solicitation.

 In the first six months after the law was enacted, 249 men were prosecuted for purchasing sexual acts.